 One way that federal courts celebrate Constitution Day and Citizenship Day, which is officially observed on September 17, is to participate in a naturalization ceremony for new citizens.
-These ceremonies are conducted not only in September but throughout the year at federal courthouses, as well as community landmarks, historic sites, and civic gathering places.
+These ceremonies are also conducted throughout the year at federal courthouses, community landmarks, historic sites, and civic gathering places.

 Students Welcome New Citizens to Constitutional Rights and Responsibilities

 Federal courts conduct citizenship ceremonies, which are open to the public and may be attended by hundreds and sometimes thousands of people.
 These important civic events, conducted in courtrooms and at sites in the community, present an educational opportunity for promoting public understanding of the federal courts.

 Schools may want to approach their local federal court to ask if they can volunteer as part of a service-learning project.
 The following are activities that some courts bring into their ceremonies.

 School Participation: Options for students range from simply observing to taking an active part in the event.
 Examples include students: